askrejans/G86-info/README.md

 **Note** For GPS data it currently is tested to work in pair with https://github.com/askrejans/gps-to-mqtt project.

 !NOTE!
 Please note, this is raw work in progress, made and tested only specifically for implementation in my car project.
-If required, modify as needed to wor for any implementation.
+If required, modify as needed to for for any implementation.

 ## Features
 - **Parola Library:** Utilizes the Parola library ([GitHub Link](https://github.com/MajicDesigns/MD_Parola)) for effective control of the dot-matrix display.